Schrese/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] Why would you use class component over function components (removing hooks from the question)?

-    Because some companies have been using class components for so long, so it is important to learn/understand them
+    Because (possible opinion) they can help pass around a large amount of state, which is why some companies have been using class components for so long, so it is important to learn/understand them.
+And this might just be an opinion, but it also helps to visualize the react-lifecycle.

 - [ ] Name three lifecycle methods and their purposes.